Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  It is implemented here as a gradient, where the input color values blend linearly into the fog color for Z values between the *fog_near* and *fog_far* variables.
 If the input Z value is closer than the *fog_near* value, the input color values are passed through unchanged.
 At the *fog_far* Z value and beyond, the input color is replaced with the fog color but yet the Z-Buffer is still updated and the screen pixel is still drawn.

- At the time of writing the code, I could not arrive at a rational reason why fog tables existed, so just the linear gradient is implemented here for simplicity sake.
-For different batches of triangles with different visual rendering requirements, the depths *fog_near* and *fog_far* could be adjusted accordingly.
+ At first when writing the code, I could not arrive at a rational reason why fog tables existed, so just the linear gradient is implemented here for simplicity sake.
+For different visual rendering requirements, the depths *fog_near* and *fog_far* can be adjusted accordingly.

  I have since learned that if the W value is used instead of the Z value for distance from the viewer, fog calculation becomes a non-linear function.
 So a lookup table is required to re-linearize.
 I have also learned that this so-called table fog was a vendor-specific implementation (3dfx).
 Although a few competitor chips did mostly achieve equivalency for a short while, table fog was dropped from future models in favor of vertex alpha-channel fog.
 The reason for that is seeing unsatisfactory or inconsistent results depending on the precision and representation (fixed or floating point) of the depth buffer.
 A fog table must be recalculated based on the precision of the depth buffer.
 Applications or games that did not, or could not, have this adjustment programmed in experienced wildly different fog results.